 - Miravis Prime at 11.4 to 13.4 fl oz/A. May be used day of harvest.
 Group 7 + 12 fungicide.
 12-hr reentry.

 - Oso SC at 6.5 to 13 fl oz/A. May be applied on the day of harvest.
 Group 19 fungicide.
 4-hr reentry.

 - Ph-D WDG at 6.2 oz/A plus an adjuvant.
 May be applied on the day of harvest.
 Group 19 fungicide.
 4-hr reentry.

 - Problad Verde at 18.1 to 45.7 fl oz/A. Reapply if rain occurs within 12 hours of original application.
 Do not use within one day of harvest.
 Group BM01 fungicide.
 4-hr reentry.

 - Pristine at 18.5 to 23 oz/A. Can be used day of harvest.
 Do not use if it was used for powdery mildew control the previous year.
 Group 7 + 11 fungicide.
 12-hr reentry.

 - Regalia at 1 to 4 quarts/A. Use on 7-day intervals.
 May be used day of harvest.
+Does not benefit from the addition of an adjuvant.
 Group P5 fungicide.
 4-hr reentry.
 O

 - Rovral and other iprodione products (such as Meteor and Nevado) are registered but cannot be used past first fruiting flower, which makes it useless for controlling fruit rot.
 It is also registered as a preplant soak for transplants to control crown rot.
 Use at 2 pints/100 gal water, soak plants for 5 min. and plant immediately.
 Group 2 fungicides.
 24-hr reentry.